blessed-sibanda/online-shop/README.md

 ## Features

-- Customers can browse products, add them to the cart, apply discount codes, go through the checkout process, pay with credit card, and obtain an invoice
+- Customers can browse products, add them to the cart, apply discount codes, go through the checkout process, pay with credit card, and obtain an pdf invoice

 - Recommendation engine to recommend products to customers